Welcome to CEU By Net! Do you need guidance to set up telehealth services for your behavioral health clients?

 The materials in this course are written and published by the US Department of Veteran Affairs' National Center for PTSD, the US Department of Health and Human Services' Substance Abuse and Mental Health Services Administration (SAMHSA), and the Addiction Technology Transfer Center Network (ATTC) - South Southwest ATTC located at the University of Texas School of Social Work, and the National Frontier and Rural ATTC.

-CEU By Net, LLC sponsors this course online and offers it FREE to view and print without the need to register on our website.
-To take the course for FREE, consider our UNLIMITED CEUs Subscription for only $49 per year.
+CEU By Net, LLC sponsors this course online.
+Enroll in the course individually to earn a Telemental Health certificate, or you can take the course for FREE with our UNLIMITED CEUs Subscription Plan for only $49 per year.
+We offer over 190 CE credits to choose from.

 administrator@ceubynet.com